enermaps/enermaps/README.md

 * the api on http://127.0.0.1:7000/api
 * the database is available on host 127.0.0.1 and port 5433 with the psql client (see ![](db/README.md))
+* the broker (redis) is available on host 127.0.0.1 and port 6379 with a redis client.
+* the broker can also be monitored trough http://127.0.0.1:5555, which is running flower, a monitoring interface for long running tasks.

 The initial database schema will be created following the step in ![](db/README.md).